Cameroon: Is Franck Biya the president's son and successor? | DW | 31.03.2021

 But not everyone agrees with this outlook.
 Njang Denis, the leader of Cameroon's Popular Action Party (PAP) says there's nothing inherently wrong with Franck Biya eventually becoming president of Cameroon.
 However, he stresses that he must be elected through a democratic process, otherwise his rule would be in violation of Cameroon's constitution.

-"We do not want the same scenario where Ahidjo prepared the terrain for Biya to come in…I do not want a situation where it looks like we are in a monarchy."
+"We do not want the same scenario where Ahidjo prepared the terrain for Biya to come in…I do not want a situation where it looks like we are in a monarchy," Denis said.

 However, not everyone is as concerned with the possible pitfalls of Franck Biya's candidacy.
 For Cameroonian history teacher Kedia Robert, anyone has the right to stand for election — and Franck Biya should not automatically be discredited because he is the president's son.

-Robert points out similar situations around the world in which the children of a former sitting president ultimately took on the same role, including the Bush family in the United States and Gabon's president Ali Bongo Ondimba, who was elected following his father's death in 2009 — albeit amid accusation of voter irregularities.
+Robert points out similar situations around the world in which the children of a former sitting president ultimately took on the same role, including the Bush family in the United States and Gabon's President Ali Bongo Ondimba, who was elected following his father's death in 2009 — albeit amid accusation of voting irregularities.

-"It will not be a problem in Cameroon," Robert says.
+"It will not be a problem in Cameroon," Robert said.
 "That is democracy.
 If people vote for him, then it's good."